namhyung/uftrace/README.md

 but one can use another using `-d` option.

 The `replay` command shows execution information like above.
-As you can see, the t-abc is a very simple program merely calls a, b and c functions.
+As you can see, `t-abc` is a very simple program merely calls a, b and c functions.
 In the c function it called getpid() which is a library function implemented in the C library (glibc) on normal systems - the same goes to __cxa_atexit().